New EU Toy Safety Rules and the Digital Product Passport

 • Online marketplaces hosting toy listings

-And if you sell toys to EU consumers , directly or via an online platform, you are also in scope
+If you sell toys to EU consumers , directly or via an online platform, you are in scope.

 Expected Timeline